GoMMC Guide

 *MMCTape (<name>)

-Is like *MMCDisc, but selects a tape, for subsequent access by the (patched) Tape filing system.
+Is like *MMCDisc, but selects a tape, Refer to Tapes for details.

 *MMCPrefix (<name>)